Assimila/wpl-notebooks/site-indicators.md

 ### Water level

 There is a small caveat for the water level variable.
-This stems from the implicit assumption that variables are linearly correlated to peat health.
+This stems from the implicit assumption that variables are monotonically correlated to peat health.
 However, the water level can be both too high and too low.
 Therefore we define a "water level delta" as the absolute deviation from some expert-defined optimal water level $w^*$, and use this in the peat health indicator.